vadimchubok/movie-marathon/README.md

 # Movie Marathon

 Movie Marathon is a web application for browsing and rating movies, as well as organizing movie nights.
 Users can create accounts, view movies, leave ratings, write comments, and schedule movie marathons with friends.
+This project was developed using Python 3.13 and Django 6.0.

 ---